-Did you begin using drugs or alcohol recreationally?
+Most people struggling with an addiction today did not begin their substance abuse intending to end up where they did.
+Unfortunately, bad habits can take deep roots, especially a drug or alcohol habit.
+Like most people, you probably began using drugs or alcohol recreationally.
 Maybe you were curious what it would feel like.
 Perhaps you were just trying to fit in with your peer group.
+All of a sudden you may notice that you have to take more of the substance or take it more frequently than you used to but you ignore this thought.
 However, after further abuse, you begin to ask yourself: Am I addicted?

 Understanding the Nature of an Addiction